Bounded twin-width graphs are polynomially $\chi$-bounded: Twin-width and almost-mixed minors

 We say that a zone of a matrix is \emph{mixed} if it is mixed as a submatrix.
 If $M$ is symmetric, we say that a division $(\mathcal{R}, \mathcal{C})$ is \emph{symmetric} if $\mathcal{R}$ and $\mathcal{C}$ partition rows and columns in the same way (i.e. $\mathcal{R}$ is the transpose of $\mathcal{C}$).

 Let $M$ be a matrix and $\mathcal{D}$ be a $d$-division of $M$.
 We say that $\mathcal{D}$ is a \emph{$d$-mixed minor} if each zone of $\mathcal{D}$ is mixed.
 If $M$ does not have any $d$-mixed minor, we say that $M$ is \emph{$d$-mixed free}.
 The twin-width parameter and mixed-minor freeness are functionally equivalent.
-In particular, it was shown in \cite{BKTW21} that if a graph has twin-width at most $d$, it has a vertex ordering for which the adjacency matrix of $G$ is $f_d$-mixed free for some constant $f_d$.
+In particular, the following was shown in \cite{BKTW21}:

+\begin{lemma} If a graph $G$ has twin-width at most $d$, it has a vertex ordering for which the adjacency matrix of $G$ is $f_d$-mixed free for some constant $f_d$. \end{lemma}

-We also recall the following result, which is a direct consequence of the Marcus-Tardos theorem, see \cite{MT04}:
+The next result is a direct consequence of the Marcus-Tardos theorem, see \cite{MT04}:

 \begin{theorem} For every positive integer $d$, there is a constant $mt_d$ such that for every $d$-mixed free matrix $M$ and every $k$-division of $M$, the number of mixed zones is at most $mt_d \cdot k$ \end{theorem}